FM broadcasting in the United Kingdom: BBC

 The BBC began using FM sound broadcasting in 1955, but at that time AM sound broadcasting predominated.
+The BBC's 'popular music' station, BBC Radio 1, opened in 1967 but only broadcast on MW until the end of the 1980s, and had 'borrowed' BBC Radio 2's FM frequencies for approximately 24 hours each week.
+1987 saw the switch on of Radio 1's first full time FM frequency, and in 1995, FM coverage of Radio 1 matched that of the other BBC national stations that also aired on FM.
+During the start of this period, Radio 1 had gradually reducing at the end of the 1980s until the final 'borrow' took place in March 1990, five months before Radio 2 became the BBC's first FM-only service when on 27 August 1990, BBC Radio 5 began broadcasting on Radio 2's MW frequencies.
+Radio 1 ended medium wave broadcasting in 1994 when the FM transmitter roll-out was almost complete.

-The BBC's 'popular music' station known as Radio 1 opened on AM in 1967 and left medium wave in 1994, but had been using FM full-time for six years previously, part-time before 1988.
-Currently, all but one of the BBC's analogue services, including Radios 1, 2, 3, and 4 and BBC Local Radio are provided on FM, although Radio 4 uses medium wave in some areas, long wave for national broadcasting; Local Radio broadcasts opt-outs on medium wave.
-The only analogue service not to use FM is Radio 5 Live.
+Currently, with the exception of BBC Radio 5 Live, all of the BBC's analogue services are provided on FM, although Radio 4 simulcasts its broadcasts on long wave and some Local Radio stations also still broadcast opt-outs on medium wave.
 BBC policy was to refer to FM as VHF on air until 30 September 1984 when FM became its official term.

 Commercial broadcasting

 Legal commercial broadcasting began in the United Kingdom in 1973, with the launch of LBC, though offshore pirate radio stations operated in the 1960s to 1990s, usually from ships anchored off the coast of Britain.

 Early licences were granted to wide-area stations, such as Capital Radio which served London and the home counties.
 Later more local stations were introduced.
 There is also one national commercial radio station, Classic FM.

-Commercial radio stations simulcasted on both FM and medium wave from the beginning until the IBA asked radio stations to end the practice and from 1988 stations began to offer separate stations on each waveband.
+Commercial radio stations simulcasted on both FM and medium waves from the beginning until the IBA asked radio stations to end the practice and from 1988 stations began to offer separate stations on each waveband.
 Typically another service, often a 'gold' format, was introduced on AM and the original service continued on FM.